Jahia/widen-asset-picker/doc/en/picker.md

 To deploy [nodejs], install [yarn] packages, and build the React application from Maven, the module uses the [frontend-maven-plugin].
-To build the module the plugin has to excute three steps:
+To build the module the plugin has to execute three steps:
 1. Install the binary for node v11.15.0 and yarn v1.12.3.
 2. Upload and install the yarn packages referenced in the [packages.json] file.
 3. Run the build command `yarn webpack`.